-At 31 December 2011 a number of standards and interpretations, and amendments thereto, had been issued by the IASB, which are not effective for the financial statements of Eversholt Depot Finance (UK) Limited.
+At 31 December 2012 a number of standards and interpretations, and amendments thereto, had been issued by the IASB, which are not effective for the financial statements of Eversholt Depot Finance (UK) Limited.
 These include the following Standards which are relevant to the Company's financial statements.

-2.2.1 IFRS 9 Financial Instruments
+2.2.1 IFRS 9 Financial instruments (2010), IFRS 9 Financial Instruments (2009)